Unidata/thredds-performance-tests/README.md

 - Either add new catalog to `tds/thredds/catalogs` to be picked up by the `catalogScan` or else add a file to `tds/data` to be picked up by the `datasetScan`.
 - Add a new json file or append to the existing json configs in `tests/configs`, including an "id" for the test and what url will be hit.
+The test id should be unique.
-Note that the response code is not currently checked in the tests
+Note that the response code is not currently checked in the tests but you can see if tests failed in the logs.

 ## TODO:
 - mount test data